 Fax: (727) 461-5057

-St. Petersburg County Lawyer for Domestic Violence Defense in FL
+St. Petersburg County Lawyer for Criminal Defense in FL

 You have a very narrow window of time between when you are arrested for a domestic violence offense and when the State Attorney’s office makes a decision to file a criminal charge against you.
 It is important to begin building a strong defense early on.
-Call Morris Law Firm, P.A. at (727) 592-5885 to schedule a free consultation with an experienced St. Petersburg domestic violence defense attorney.
+Call Morris Law Firm, P.A. at (727) 592-5885 to schedule a free consultation with an experienced criminal defense attorney in Pinellas County.